physnerds/ldrd_compressions/tests/compression_interface/README.md

 ## Compression Interface
-Write an interface that connects to RNTuple API.
+Write an interface that connects to TTree API.
 It should have the following functionalities:

 ### Functionalities